-This is the first hearing type in relation to a summary court proceeding at the Magistrates Court, wherein the parties, usually the defence, will inform the court how the matter is proceeding.
+A mention is typically the first hearing type in relation to a summary case that is proceeding in the Magistrates Court, wherein the parties, usually the defence, will inform the court how the matter is proceeding.

 What does ‘mention’ mean in court?